MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 As configuration files are also just C code, they could automatically support equations like `.health = 2 * 3` or `.health = get_defaylt_healyh()`.

 Most languages would embrace this, but grug's compiler has specific logic in place that checks that only literal values like `42` or `"foo.png"` are used.
 This keeps configurations simple and resilient against game updates.

+# mod.h as documentation

+The `mod.h` header that the game developer exposes to the modder also acts as basic documentation for modders.
+It lists what functions are available, and what the layouts of the structs look like.

+The typical modding workflow either has the local `mod.h` file open, or the file in the game's GitHub.
+If the modder makes a typo when trying to use one of the function, the compiler will point the modder to the spots in their code where they aren't using `mod.h` correctly.

 # Everything stays in a single grug file